ramdrop/autoplace/README.md

 pip install -r requirements.txt
 ```

+Go to the nuscenes-devkit package directory (depends on which python you are using), and override the function `from_file_multisweep(...)` in `site-packages/nuscenes/utils/data_classes.py ` with the function provided in `autoplace/nuscenes-devkit_override.py`.

 ## 1. Dataset preprocessing 📥

 You may need to download nuScenes dataset (radar) from [nutonomy/nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit).